epiverse-trace/epiCo/README.md

 # epiCo <img src="man/figures/logo.svg" align="right" width="120"/>

-epiCo provides statistical tools for the analysis of demographic trends, spatiotemporal behavior, and outbreak characterization of vector-borne diseases in Colombia.
+**epiCo** provides statistical and visualization tools for the analysis of demographic indicators, and spatio-temporal behavior and characterization of outbreaks of vector-borne diseases (VBDs) in Colombia.

 <!-- badges: start -->
 [![License: